Original Date of Issue: 5/11/16

 Purpose

-The purpose of the credit hour policy is to provide documentation regarding Delaware County Community College's procedure for determining credit hours awarded for seated, online, hybrid, and other formats pertaining to its programs and coursework as outlined in MSCHE's publication, Verification of Compliance with Accreditation-Relevant Federal Regulations.
+The purpose of the credit hour policy is to provide documentation of Delaware County Community College's procedure for determining credit hours awarded for all credit-bearing courses.
+Credit hours refer to the number of credits a student receives for successful completion of a course.

 Policy

-The College applies the commonly-accepted and traditional Carnegie unit definition of a semester credit hour which defines one semester unit of credit as equal to a minimum of three hours of work per week for a semester.
+The College applies the commonly-accepted definition of a semester credit hour as: a minimum of three hours of work per week for a semester.
 A credit hour equals one hour (55 minutes) of classroom or direct faculty instruction and a minimum of two hours of out-of-class work each week.
 One credit hour thus equals 42 hours of instruction including classroom sessions and outside preparation.
-The distribution of the credit hour usually occurs over a 14-week semester and an additional one week period for final exams; additionally, the credit hour policy is applied consistently over different length sessions such as those that occur in accelerated sessions, summer sessions, and intersessions.
+The distribution of the credit hour usually occurs over a 14-week semester and an additional one-week period for final exams.
+The credit hour policy is applied consistently over different length sessions including accelerated, summer and winter terms, and short-course offerings.

 Courses with multiple students who meet to engage in various forms of group instruction under the direct supervision of a faculty member.